mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/04-objects-arrays-and-tuples/index.md

 //     ^?
 ```

-Now, no matter what key we lookup, we get an object that represents
+Now, no matter what key we look up, we get an object that represents
 a phone number.

 ## Array Types